After 25 pounds lost. My "before" photo.

 On my first visit back with Dr. Mizrahi, we discussed old times, and how we were going to approach the diet this time.
 Having been through the worst grief a parent can go through, I feel like it's time to reclaim my being.
 Dr. Mizrahi was even one of our speaker's at Dylan's memorial, three years ago: he meant that much to our family.

 Since I went off the diet, Dr. Mizrahi has written a book on the diet and secured an agent, but it's all on hold until he can build a "platform," which means an online following on Facebook, Twitter, YouTube, etc. Being well-versed in these things, I have pledged to help him however I can, starting with my knowledge of YouTube from having worked at a video analytics firm for a couple of years.
-Stay tuned for our first broadcast soon!
+See below for our first broadcast!

 May 27, 2016: Continued progress this week, losing more water than fat, but I'll take it.
 I've lost 17 pounds so far, and spent an hour talking to the doctor (when normally you're lucky to get a few minutes with any physician these days) talking in great depth about Dylan, my loss, but also what I should be grateful for in the generosity he gave all, especially me, in his short life.
 Not too much more to say this week, on to next week!